 When you resize an Artboard you can control how the layers on it will behave.
-You can choose to leave everything on the Artboard in place and at its original size or resize all the content.
-The layer’s behavior can be further controlled using resizing constraints applied directly to it.
+You can choose to leave everything on the Artboard in place and at its original size — or resize all the content.
+You can further control a layer’s behavior by directly applying resizing constraints to it.

 If you want a layer to resize relative to the Artboard it’s a part of, select the Artboard itself and check Adjust content on resize in the Inspector.

-The RESIZING section in the DETAILS tab of the Inspector lets you choose how to constrain any selected layer’s resizing behavior when the Artboard, group or Symbol they are a part of is resized.
-To set the constraints, select a layer within an Artboard, group or Symbol and apply the required RESIZING constraints:
+In the Inspector’s Details tab under Resizing, you can choose how to constrain any selected layer’s resizing behavior when the Artboard, group or Symbol they are a part of is resized.

-- Pin to Edge - choose which edges of a parent your layer will be pinned to on resize, click the edges you want to enable
+- Pin to Edge: chooses which edges of a parent your layer will be pinned to on resize.
+Click the edges you want to enable

 The Fix Size constraints keep a layer’s height or width (or overall dimensions) the same, no matter how its parent is resized.

-This is useful, for example, if you have a menu bar in an interface that you want to keep the same height, no matter how tall the Artboard it’s in becomes.
+As an example, Fix Size is especially useful when you have a menu bar that you want to keep the same height, no matter how wide the Artboard becomes.